columbia/crane/apps/mongoose/diff-machine-restore-readme.txt

 > cp checkpoint.tar.gz to /home/eval/m-smr/tools
 > tar zxvf checkpoint.tar.gz, copy the three shared memory files to the same path on bug02.
 > ./su-restore.sh $PWD/mg-server-XXXX-checkpoint
 > Then you will see the same mg-server process running on bug03!
+Type this to verify:
+> ps -e | grep mg-server

 Run joint scheduling workloads to verify this workload:
 > cd /home/eval/m-smr/apps/mongoose/